ender74/ender74.github.io/_posts/2016-08-26-Sharing-Volumes-With-Docker-Swarm.md

 ---
 layout: post
-title:  Sharing Volumes with docker-swarm
+title:  Sharing Volumes with Docker Swarm
 ---

 While trying to get [Jenkins](https://jenkins.io/) to run in a docker-swarm installation